bonsai-rx/docs/articles/editor.md

 The context menu also allows you to externalize public properties of the operator as explicit nodes in the workflow using the `Externalize Property` drop-down menu.
 Once a property is externalized, you can connect other nodes in the workflow to it so you can change the value of the property dynamically (see the [Property Mapping](xref:property-mapping) section for more information).

-Finally, it is possible to group nodes, both for organizing large workflows, and to define [higher-order operators](xref:higher-order).
+Nodes can be grouped to organize large workflows and to define [higher-order operators](xref:higher-order).
 The most basic grouping is the [`GroupWorkflow`](xref:Bonsai.Expressions.GroupWorkflowBuilder) which allows you to encapsulate a workflow fragment inside a single node.
 Any group can be assigned a `Name` for ease of reference and a `Description` for documentation.
 Any named properties which are externalized from nodes inside the group will be shown as properties of the group node itself on the top-level workflow.

 > [!Note]
 > You can use `GroupWorkflow` nodes to document your workflow by adding names and descriptions inline with operator chains.
 These can help readability of a workflow and no additional processing cost is incurred by the use of `GroupWorkflow` nodes.

+The breadcrumbs at the top of the `Workflow` panel allow navigation between nested levels of complex workflows, and work in tandem with the [`Explorer`](#explorer) panel.
+Clicking a breadcrumb updates the `Workflow` panel to display the corresponding nested workflow.

 ### Type Visualizers